Inshallhack/Write-ups/SharifCTF8/pwn/OldSchoolNewAge-75/README.md

 └           0x08048571      c3             ret
 ```

-So we have a fgets reading 0xc8 characters into a stack allocated buffer, and this buffer is then copied with the copy_it function to another buffer in memory.
-Let's take a look at copy_it.
+So we have a call to `fgets` to read 0xc8 characters into a stack-allocated
+buffer, which is then copied to another buffer using the `copy_it` function.
+Let's have a look at it:

 ```
 │   sym.copy_it ();